gojuno/engineering/articles/ci_pipeline_and_custom_tools_of_android_projects/README.md

 With Kotlin inremental compilation and recent update that made kapt incremental (in many but not all cases) we're able to build apk with source code & resources changes in under 10 seconds including sync time!

+So we encourage teams who suffer from slow builds to try [Mainframer][mainframer] and [share results][mainframer share results] with community!

 ---

 ## That's it, thank you for reading!

 Author: [Artem Zinnatullin][artem_zin]

-We use GitHub issues for discussions and comments: TODO link
+We use GitHub issues for discussions and comments: https://github.com/gojuno/engineering/issues/3

 [bitbucket server]: https://www.atlassian.com/software/bitbucket/server
 [docker]: https://www.docker.com/